Scahec/Scahec.github.io/README.md

 1. **Ach**
  A neurotransmitter involved in memory, learning, and muscle.

- Signs of a deficiency: Constipation/gastroparesis, memory problems, difficulty with word recall when speaking, learning difficulties, dry mouth, dry eyes, Orthostatic hypotension, low muscle tone, depressed mood, fast heart rate, chronic inflammation, and emotional instability.
+ **Signs of a deficiency:** Constipation/gastroparesis, memory problems, difficulty with word recall when speaking, learning difficulties, dry mouth, dry eyes, Orthostatic hypotension, low muscle tone, depressed mood, fast heart rate, chronic inflammation, and emotional instability.

 2. **Dopamine**
  Positive emotions, satisfaction, comfort, and alertness.

- Signs of a deficiency:Lack of satisfaction and reward, exhaustion, depression, a lack of drive, and overeating.
+ **Signs of a deficiency:** Lack of satisfaction and reward, exhaustion, depression, a lack of drive, and overeating.

 3. **Serotonin**
  Mood stability, self-assurance, pain tolerance, and sleep quality.

- Signs of a deficiency: Depression, worry, obsessiveness, low self-esteem, sleep problems, craving sweets, irritability, fearfulness, tantrums, violence, and sexual promiscuity.
+ **Signs of a deficiency:** Depression, worry, obsessiveness, low self-esteem, sleep problems, craving sweets, irritability, fearfulness, tantrums, violence, and sexual promiscuity.

 4. **GABA**
  Calmness and relaxation.

- Signs of a deficiency: Anxiety, panic tenseness, insecurity, sleeplessness, and seizures.
+ **Signs of a deficiency:** Anxiety, panic tenseness, insecurity, sleeplessness, and seizures.